-Section 9-7A04 Procedure for Approval of Planned Unit Development
+Section 9-7A05 Procedure for Approval of Planned Unit Development

 - A. Introduction.
 Applications shall be accompanied by all plans and documents required by Sections 9-7A02 and 9-7A03.
 A three-step application process shall be used.
-The steps in the process are:

-- 1. Pre-application Conference;

-- 2. Outline Plan Approval; and

-- 3. Development Plan Approval.

-- B. Pre-application Conference.
+The steps in the process are: - 1.
+Pre-application Conference; - 2.
+Outline Plan Approval; and - 3.
+Development Plan Approval. - B. Pre-application Conference.
 Prior to filing a formal application for approval of a Planned Unit Development, the applicant shall schedule a pre-application conference with the Planning and Zoning Director.
-The purposes of the pre-application conference shall be to:

-- 1. Allow the applicant to present a general concept and to discuss characteristics of the development concept in relation to adopted municipal plans and policies. - 2.
+The purposes of the pre-application conference shall be to: - 1.
+Allow the applicant to present a general concept and to discuss characteristics of the development concept in relation to adopted municipal plans and policies. - 2.
 Allow the Planning and Zoning Director to inform the applicant of pertinent policies, standards and procedures for the Planned Unit Development. - 3.
 The pre-application conference is intended only for the above purposes; neither the developer nor the jurisdiction is bound by any decision made during a pre-application conference. - C. Procedure for Outline Plan Approval.
-Based upon the pre-application conference, the applicant shall develop and submit an Outline Plan for the proposed Planned Unit Development. - 1.
-The Outline Plan and application for the Planned Unit Development shall be submitted to the Planning and Zoning Director who, after certifying the application package to be complete, shall initiate a review of the proposed development. - 2.
-The application and the results of the review shall then be forwarded to the Planning Commission for its consideration, public hearing and recommendations, together with the Planning Department's report and such other documents as may be pertinent to the Planned Unit Development. - 3.
+Based upon the pre-application conference, the applicant shall develop and submit an Outline Plan for the proposed Planned Unit Development.

+- 1. The Outline Plan and application for the Planned Unit Development shall be submitted to the Planning and Zoning Director who, after certifying the application package to be complete, shall initiate a review of the proposed development. - 2.
+The application and the results of the review shall then be forwarded to the Planning Commission for its consideration, public hearing and recommendations, together with the Planning Department's report and such other documents as may be pertinent to the Planned Unit Development.

 The Planning Commission shall hold a public hearing.
 A notice of time and place of such public hearing shall be published in a paper of general circulation in the area at least once, at least thirty (30) days prior to the date set for the hearing.
-Such notice shall contain the address or location of the property for which the Planned Unit Development is being sought - 4.
-Where there are environmentally sensitive features on the site or the Development Plan is expected to be complex, or there are other important, planning implications involved, the Planning Commission may reserve the right to review the Development Plan.
-And, where the Planning Commission recommends denial of an Outline Plan and the Town Council approves the plan, the Planning Commission shall review the Development Plan. - 5.
-Upon completion of its review, the Planning Commission shall forward the application to the Town Council with 1) a favorable recommendation, or 2) an unfavorable recommendation.
+Such notice shall contain the address or location of the property for which the Planned Unit Development is being sought

+4. Where there are environmentally sensitive features on the site or the Development Plan is expected to be complex, or there are other important, planning implications involved, the Planning Commission may reserve the right to review the Development Plan.
+And, where the Planning Commission recommends denial of an Outline Plan and the Town Council approves the plan, the Planning Commission shall review the Development Plan.